' Debt Collector Calls - Law Offices of Robert M. Geller

 The specifics on the FTC and laws governing debt settlement are available here.

 If you think settling a debt is the best option for you, your best bet is to work with an attorney.
 He or she will approach the debt collector and arrange a legal, reasonable settlement arrangement.
-You will know the cost of the settlement and any fees involved upfront and you will also understand the negative aspects of debt settlement – such as the effect on your credit and how it will affect you at tax time.
+You will know the cost of the settlement and any fees involved upfront.
+You will also understand the negative aspects of debt settlement, such as the effect on your credit and how it will affect you at tax time.

-For more information on debt settlement or to speak to someone about what you can do to get your current financial situation under control, contact the Tampa Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation.
+Do you want more information on debt settlement?
+Do you want to speak to someone about what you can do to get your current financial situation under control?
+Contact the Tampa Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation.

 Archive